 Limitations of Welding

-- Skilled Person is needed for welding purpose.
+- A skilled Person is needed for welding purposes.

 - Special Jig and Fixtures are required

 - Distortion due to high temperature is possible in the Workpiece.